Hanson's Point is a gorgeous overlook in Kentucky's Red River Gorge. Hike this unofficial trail to see some of the best views in the area.

 On a recent fall camping trip to Kentucky's Red River Gorge, our group decided to all go hiking together on a Saturday morning.

-We started off with plans of hiking Auxier Ridge, but didn’t realize just how popular the Auxier Ridge trail is.
+We headed out from Koomer Ridge Campground with plans of hiking Auxier Ridge, but didn't realize just how popular the Auxier Ridge trail is.

 Not only was the parking lot full, the closest overfull lots were also full, and there was a park ranger stationed nearby to assure us that there were, in fact, other trails to hike in the area.